wp-plugins/blogger-importer-extended/readme.txt

 * Import links
 * Convert formatting
 * Preserve slugs

-**Hey!** This plugin is pretty young and some wicked bugs can hide in the shadow, if you find them, let me know! :)

 = Notes =
 1. *Due to Google APIs daily quota limitations the importer can be unavailable, try later.*